greenbone/gsa/README.md

 This setting allows to deactivate the username password form at the Login page.
 It can be used to deactivate login for _normal_ users.

+#### enableCommunityFeedNotification

+Enables the notification about using the community feed.
+It is enabled by default.

 #### enableEPSS